mvolkmann/blog/src/smalltalk.md

 - To associate the method with a different method category, drag its name from the top, fourth pane to the desired method category in the top, third pane.

-Another way to find a class that is useful when its class category is not known is to:

-- Press shift-return OR
-  hover over the top, first column in a System Browser and press cmd-f.
-- Enter part of the class name.
-- Select a class name from the popup list that appears.
-- If shift-return was pressed, a new System Browser will open to display the selected class.
-  If cmd-f was pressed in an existing System Browser, the selected class will be displayed there.

-To sort the class category or message category names alphabetically, hover over their column and press cmd-a (alphabetize).

 For example, try adding the following methods to the `Integer` class which is in the class category "Kernel-Numbers".